tytydraco/yessleep/out/My_First_Job_After_College_Was_More_Horrific_Than_I_Couldve_Ever_Imagined_Part_4.md

 “What are you doing?

-““W-well, to help find our way back, I guess?
+“W-well, to help find our way back, I guess?
 We can write down the turns.”

 “That’s–” I stopped myself.